kanboard/documentation/content/en/v1/plugins/registration.md

         parent: Developing Plugins
 ---

-Project skeleton generator
+Project Skeleton Generator
 --------------------------

-You can use `cookiecutter` to create the project structure of your plugin automatically.
+You can use `cookiecutter` to automatically create the project structure for your plugin.

-Install Cookiecutter:
+### Install Cookiecutter

 ```bash
 pip install -U cookiecutter
 ```

-Run Kanboard cookiecutter:
+### Run Kanboard Cookiecutter

 ```bash
 cookiecutter gh:kanboard/cookiecutter-plugin